Scilent0r/CodingAgent/README.md

 5. Everything happens inside `./runs/<task_id>/` — a clean directory per task.

 This is intentionally bare-bones — no Docker, no network sandboxing yet.
 Good enough for self-contained function+test problems.
-We'll harden it once the loop itself is solid.
+Will harden it maybe later in future once the loop itself is solid.